UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 - Command line tools
   - [ ] Pick a command-line editor and start to learn it
-  - [ ] Start reading about 'bash'
+  - [ ] Start learning about `bash` and command line tools
 - `git`/Github
-  - [ ] Start reading about 'git' and Github; this may not be necessary if you've already taken a class like Software Design.
+  - [ ] Start learning about 'git' and Github
+  - This may not be necessary if you've already taken a class like Software Design.
 - Demo videos
   - [ ] Watch the demo screencasts on `git`, Github, and shell scripting with `bash`